Code-Institute-Submissions/BitWise-Front-End_2/README.md

 When using the language names to filter the articles it was identified that the ++ and # in C++ and C# were not being interpreted.

-To resolve this they were assigned the names C Sharp and C Plus Plus and when mapping through them re-assinged the names C++ and C#.
+To resolve this they were assigned the names C Sharp and C Plus Plus and when mapping through them re-assigned the names C++ and C#.

 To review the code of how this bug was resolved refer to commit [78393fc](https://github.com/Joe-Collins-1986/BitWise-Front-End/commit/78393fc7e9ac35a13696c6800d341e07353688c9)

 ### Delete Article Navigation:

 Testing identified there was an issue with article deletion.
-When an article was deleted it would require different navigation dependant on the current URL the user was on.
+When an article was deleted it would require different navigation dependent on the current URL the user was on.

 If the user was on the Home page, Profile Page of Feed Page then the user should remain on the page and the article should be removed from the state.
 However, if the user is on the Article page then the site is required to navigate away from the page as it no longer holds content.
 This was updated to navigate to the home page.